-I’ve always thought it was helpful when bloggers shared specifics with their audience, so, with the start of the new year, I thought I’d share all of the details about the credit cards I opened in 2018.
-My hope is that this post can give you a sort of roadmap as to how to go about doing things with credit cards.
-At a minimum, this post should hopefully give you a good look into how a regular person like me earns credit card rewards points.
+I’ve always thought it was helpful when bloggers shared the cards they got with their audience, so, with the start of the new year, I thought I’d share all of the details about the credit cards I opened in 2018.
+My hope is that this post can give you a good example of how to approach your credit cards.
+At a minimum, this post should hopefully give you a good look into how a regular person like me strategizes earning points and miles.

 The Credit Cards I Opened In 2018

-Note that the CIP does have a $95 annual fee, but that’s well worth it since the signup bonus is worth a minimum of $800 and worth at least $1,000 if used for travel.
-I use this card solely for blog expenses and will continue to keep it open for the foreseeable future.
+Note that the CIP does have a $95 annual fee, but that’s well worth it since the signup bonus is worth a minimum of $800 and worth at least $1,000 if used for travel (and worth much more if transferred to partners).
+I use this card solely for blog expenses and will continue to keep it as my blog business card for the foreseeable future.

 Note that if you’re looking for Marriott or SPG points, be sure to research the rules.
 With the Marriott-SPG merger, there are some fairly complex rules that determine whether you’re eligible to earn the bonus depending on which SPG or Marriott cards you open.

 5. American Express Business Gold Card